euoia/hexbusters/README.md

 # HEXBUSTERS

-My first attempts at making a game with React and Redux.
+My first attempt at making a game with React and Redux.

 ## Requirements